Universal-Rom-Tools/DarKade-Theme/README.md

 # DarKade-Theme
 This is my DARKADE Theme for the recalbox O/S

-Read the licence.md for details
+Read the LICENSE for details